mabalija/azure-databricks-labs/db-labs-02-pyjobcli/README.md

 4. Click on the job ID link and click **run** link
 5. You can now select **clusters** link and monitor the progress of the job and once completed you can review the ouput by clicking on the **logs** link

+# Submit the python job through Databricks workspace UI

+1. Launch the Databricks Workspace portal
+2. Select **Jobs** from the left side navigation pane
+3. Click **+ Create Job** button
+4. Name your job as **PiPyJob**
+5. Select the **Configure Spark-Submit** link, this will open a dialog box
+6. In the **Parameters** text box, copy below json string,
+ `["dbfs:/docs/pi.py"]`
+ 7. Click **Confirm**
+ 8. Click **Run Now** link, this will start the job execution
+ 9. Open **Clusters** from the side navigation page
+ 10. You will now see a new cluster is being created, once created, it will run the job successfully
+ 11. You can click on Logs (Driver Logs) to view the output of the pi.py script

+ ***Congratulations!
+You have now learnt different ways to submit the python jobs through Databricks CLI, CURL (i.e., REST API) and through Databricks Workspace UI directly***